khalimovaelena/FunWithGBFS/README.md

 ### Logging
 Microsoft.Extensions.Logging package is used for logging throughout the application.
 It provides a standardized way to log messages and errors without using external dependencies and doesn't need extra configuration.
-For production, we might need to add audit logs and information for analytics, performance tracking and users investigations.

 ## Future Improvements
 ### 1. Token Authentication for Users